onthebusiness/harelang.org/content/tutorials/introduction.md

       fn create(str, fs::mode, fs::flags...) (io::file | fs::error);
       ```

-      This function can return one of two possible values: an "io::file", if the
+      This function can return one of two possible values: an `io::file` if the
-      file was successfully opened, or "fs::error" if not.
+      file was successfully opened, or `fs::error` if not.
 You can look up both
       of these types with haredoc if you like, and your attention is especially
-      drawn to "fs::error".
+      drawn to `fs::error`.
 This type is a *tagged union* which represents each
       of the errors that can be caused during file operations.

       One way of handling these errors is with `!`, which you already know how
       to use.
-A more elegant way is to use **match**.
+A more elegant way is to use `match`.
 A match expression takes
       an expression between its parentheses which can return one of several
-      types from a tagged union, and each **case** handles one of these types.
+      types from a tagged union, and each `case` handles one of these types.
       The first case in this example is the successful path, which we'll talk
       about more momentarily.
 The second case handles a specific error:
-      "errors::noaccess", and the third case handles any other errors.
+      `errors::noaccess`, and the third case handles any other errors.

-      The **case let** syntax is used to bind the value for each case to a
+      The `case let` syntax is used to bind the value for each case to a
       variable.
-In the first branch, this value uses the **yield** keyword to
+In the first branch, this value uses the `yield` keyword to
-      "yield" it to the parent expression, which causes it to be "returned", in
+      yield it to the parent expression, which causes it to be "returned", in
       a manner of speaking, from the match expression.
 This assigns the desired
-      "io::file" value to the file variable.
+      `io::file` value to the file variable.

-      The third case binds "fs::error" to an "err" variable, then passes it into
+      The third case binds `fs::error` to an "err" variable, then passes it into
-      "fs::strerror" to convert it to a string that can be presented to the
+      `fs::strerror` to convert it to a string that can be presented to the
       user in an error message.
 This is a standard pattern in Hare: most modules
       will provide a "strerror" function which stringifies all of the errors
       which can be caused by that module.